 • 1/4 cup cashew butter (any nut or seed butter will work)

-• 4 ounces dairy-free chocolate chips or chopped bar
+• 4 ounces dairy-free chocolate chips or chopped chocolate bar

-• 1 (9 ounce) carton vegan whipped cream (or make your own coconut whipped cream)
+• 1 (9 ounce) carton vegan whipped cream or homemade coconut whipped cream

 Instructions